 Conversion Rate Calculator

-Use this calculator to easily calculate the conversion rate or event rate of a given process: marketing or sales conversions, conversion of visitors to customers, and other types of website conversion rates.
-Conversion rate formula.
+Use this calculator to easily calculate the conversion rate or event rate of a given process: marketing or sales conversions, conversion of visitors to customers, and different types of website or app conversion rates.
+Includes a conversion rate formula with explanation.

 What is Conversion Rate?

-Conversion rate is a ratio that evaluates what proportion of a given population performs a given action.
+Conversion rate (often abbreviated as CR) is a ratio that evaluates what proportion of a given population performs a given action.
 For example, the conversion rate of a sales funnel shows you what proportion of the people who were entered into the funnel made a purchase.
-In a website scenario a conversion rate might be the proportion of users who complete an e-commerce transaction from the whole users on the site, or from a subset of users.
+In a website scenario it might be the proportion of users who complete an e-commerce transaction among all users on the site, or from a subset of them.
 Other conversion rates commonly used in UX and Conversion Rate Optimization are product-to-cart, cart-to-checkout, checkout-to-purchase conversion rate.
-In advertising a commonly used conversion rate is the CTR (Click-Through Rate) which measures the proportion of ad views that resulted in an ad click and is a primary engagement measure.
-The conversion rate is a ratio.
+In advertising a commonly used rate is the CTR (Click-Through Rate) which measures the proportion of ad views that resulted in an ad click and is a primary engagement measure.
+In all cases a conversion rate is a ratio between two measurements.

-As you can see, a conversion rate can be calculated for any action about which you are interested to know what percentage of the total people who could perform the action ended up performing it.
+A conversion rate can be calculated for any action about which one is interested in knowing what percentage of the total people who could perform the action ended up performing it.
 Thus, the labels for the inputs of our conversion rate calculator are only a guidance, and you can actually input any two sets of numbers.

-Making sure you are calculating your conversion rate against the correct baseline and using correct metrics is important, e.g. when calculating your cart-to-checkout conversion rate (because your are optimize the online shopping cart experience of your users) you should not include in the baseline users who did not see the cart.
-Similarly, if your site serves both potential customers and already paying customers, as is often the case with subscription services and SaaS, you should exclude your current customers from the baseline, since they cannot convert (unless you consider upgrades, but that is a conversion goal).
+Making sure one is calculating a conversion rate against the correct baseline and using the correct metrics is important.
+For example, when calculating a cart-to-checkout conversion rate (while working on optimizing the online shopping cart experience of your users) one should not include in the baseline users who did not see the cart.
+Similarly, if a site serves both potential customers and already paying customers, as is often the case with subscription services and SaaS, current customers should be excluded from the baseline since they cannot convert unless upgrades are considered as part of the conversion event.

 Conversion Rate Formula

-Conversion rate is calculated by dividing the number of events of interest by the number of people in the population of interest.
-It could be ad clicks by ad views, goal conversions by sessions, sales by unique users, etc. This measure is usually expressed in percentages, as it makes comparing the performance of different processes (e.g. via A/B testing), different sources of leads, different segments of the users based on some characteristic, etc.
+A conversion rate is calculated by dividing the number of events of interest by the number of people in the population of interest.
+It could be ad clicks by ad views, goal conversions by sessions, sales by unique users, etc. This measure is usually expressed in percentages as it allows comparing the performance of different processes (e.g. via A/B testing), different sources of leads, different segments of the users based on some characteristic, etc.

 The CR formula used in our conversion rate calculator is: